-Tech companies are promising a lot from 5G.
 While 4G tops out at a theoretical 100 megabits per second (Mbps), 5G tops out at 10 gigabits per second (Gbps).
-That means 5G is a hundred times faster than the current 4G technology—at its theoretical maximum speed, anyway.
+That means 5G could potentially be a hundred times faster than the current 4G technology—at its theoretical maximum speed, anyway.

 It’s not just throughput, either.
 5G promises to significantly reduce latency, which means faster load times and improved responsiveness when doing just about anything on the internet.
-Specifically, the specification promises a maximum latency of 4ms on 5G versus 20ms on 4G LTE today.
+Specifically, the specification promises a maximum latency of 4ms on 5G versus 20ms on 4G LTE.

-At these speeds, 5G beats current home cable internet connections and is more comparable to fiber.
+If 5G were to consistently reach 1 gigabit speeds and higher, it would beat typical American home cable internet connections, making it more comparable to fiber.
 Landline internet companies like Comcast, Cox, and others may face serious competition—especially when they’re the only option for speedy home internet in a certain area.
-Wireless carriers can deliver an alternative without laying down physical wires to every home.
+Wireless carriers could deliver an alternative without laying down physical wires to every home.

-Presenters wanted us to think of 5G as enabling super-fast, practically unlimited internet everywhere, and to all devices.
-Of course, in the real world, internet service providers impose data caps.
-For example, even if your wireless carrier gave you a 100 GB data cap—which is much larger than most plans today—you could blow through that in a minute and 20 seconds at the maximum theoretical speed of 100 Gbps.
-It’s unclear what caps carriers will ultimately impose and how much that will affect usage.
+There are some other real-world hiccups as well.
+For example, many internet service providers impose data caps.
+Even if your wireless carrier gave you a 100 GB data cap (which is much larger than most plans today), you could blow through that in a minute and 20 seconds at the maximum theoretical speed of 10 Gbps—if 5G ever gets that fast.

 How Does 5G Work?

 5G takes advantage of a lot of technology in an attempt to achieve these fast speeds.
-There isn’t just one innovation at play.
-The IEEE Spectrum magazine does a good job of explaining a lot of the technical details in more depth, but here’s a quick summary.
+There isn’t just one innovation at play, and the innovations promised with 5G will roll out over time.
+IEEE Spectrum magazine does a good job of explaining a lot of the technical details in more depth, but here’s a quick summary.

-These base stations also use “massive MIMO”.
+These base stations also use “massive MIMO.”
 MIMO stands for “multiple-input multiple-output.”
 You might even have a home wireless router with MIMO technology, which means it has multiple antennas it can use to talk to multiple different wireless devices at once rather than quickly switching between them.
-Massive MIMO will use dozens of antennas on a single base station.
-They will also take advantage of beamforming to better direct those signals, directing the wireless signal in a beam pointing at the device and reducing interference for other devices.
+Massive MIMO uses dozens of antennas on a single base station.
+They also take advantage of beamforming to better direct those signals, directing the wireless signal in a beam pointing at the device and reducing interference for other devices.

-5G base stations will also run at full duplex, which means they can transmit and receive at the same time, on the same frequency.
+There are also future plans to make 5G base stations run at full duplex, which means they will be able to transmit and receive at the same time, on the same frequency.
 Today, they have to switch between transmitting and listening modes, slowing things down.
-That’s just a snapshot of some of the technology being incorporated to make 5G so fast.
+That’s just a snapshot of some of the technology being incorporated to make 5G faster than any previous wireless standard.